Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 You can also get on top of the Menara Taming Sari tower to have a nice view of the city (didn’t do it).
 It’s 23 ringgit (5 euros) to get on top.
 You can also visit the villa Sentosa, a typical Malay house turned into a museum.
 I really wanted to see it but it was closed when I went there… There’s also the St. Paul Church in the heights of the city and the fortress A Famosa next to it.
 Finally, take some time to have a drink in one of the numerous bars along the Malacca river, it’s really nice.

 I was pleasantly surprised by my visit of Malacca.
 If you stay in Kuala Lumpur, take some time to go there, it’s less than two hours away.
 But you don’t need to spend weeks there, two days are enough, three days is perfect!
 You can even go on a full-day trip to Melaka from Kuala Lumpur.
 Click here for more info.
+You’re probably gonna spend some time in the country, so check out this post listing the best places to visit in Malaysia!

 How to get to Melaka